 Know that continuing education is always there (but it doesn’t mean you have to go into massive debt).

 Truth talk: If your search is taking longer than anticipated, it means you might need to add more skills to your resume.
-Some jobs and industries require graduate school (you’re probably familiar with at least a few in the bunch, like psychology, speech therapy, teaching (in public schools), practicing law, medicine, architecture, and engineering).
+Some jobs and industries require graduate school (you’re probably familiar with at least a few in the bunch, like psychology, speech therapy, teaching, practicing law, medicine, architecture, and engineering).
 While other industries, like tech, can be tapped by taking a semester-long course through a place like General Assembly.

 What you don’t want to do is go back to grad school just to delay reality.
 You’ve heard the horror stories of staggering student debt, so don’t put yourself in that situation if you know you may graduate not wanting to do the work.
 How do you answer this for yourself?
 According to Blake, one strategy is to ask, “If I go to grad school and it exceeds all my hopes and dreams, what would be happening in my life and career by the time I’m graduating?
 Is that worth the cost of attending?”
 And, are those expectations realistic?